tsujigiri/axiom/README.md

 To handle these yourself, you can implement a function named `error/1`.
-The argument is the `http_req` record, otherwise it works like the handler function, only with a default status code of 500.
+The argument is the `http_req` record, otherwise it works like the `handle` function, only with a default status code of 500.

 ## Installation